Skip to Content

 Boiled sweet potatos being peeled off.

 Understanding the key differences between sweet potatoes and yams.
+Learn the main differences in taste and texture, and find recipes for both!

 It’s highly likely that you’ve encountered sweet potatoes in the kitchen or out at a restaurant at some point, and if you’re here, you’ve probably heard of yams, too.
 But after learning more about each of them, you're probably here seeking the answer to the common culinary confusion: what’s the difference between sweet potatoes and yams?